 Audible is also innovative in how you can listen to audio books.
 You can play through any Alexa device, allowing you to listen with other people, or without headphones.
 There’s also a feature that lets you switch back and forth between the eBook and audio versions of a book.
 Amazon’s Whispersync for Voice tool follows along in the audio book, so you can listen to it while you do household chores and then pick up where you left off on your eReader in the evening.
 Though it’s pretty neat, it’s a luxury feature because you have to purchase the book twice: once in eBook format and once as an audio book.

 Audible review: Support and exchange

 Since most audio book membership services are digital, it’s important for a company to have good return policies.
-The best services let you return an audio book if you accidentally purchase the wrong one or don’t enjoy the title you buy after listening for a while.
-Audible has a contract with its users called the Good Listening Guarantee, which allows you to return an audio book if you don’t end up enjoying it.
-While stores that offer unlimited access to their libraries are better, this promise can help alleviate buyer’s remorse and purchase anxiety.
+Audible used to have a contract with its listeners called the Good Listening Guarantee, which allowed them to return an audio book if they didn’t enjoy it.

 Should you choose Audible?

 Audible is the best choice if you listen to one or two audiobooks a month and want access to the largest library of new and exclusive titles.
 It is a good service with excellent customer support options, and it offers a decent deal on audiobooks - both for sign-up, and as part of your membership.